khalilhenoud/engine/docs/organization headers.md

 3. Current package headers in the following order:
     1. internal headers: *internal/module.h*, etc...
     2. any other header that belongs to the current package.
-4. Any other headers, sorted alphabetically by package.
+4. Any other headers, sorted alphanumerically by package.

 __Notes__:
 * Leave 2 lines between preprocessor definitions (including headers) and